Model non-Hermitian topological operators without skin effect: A general principle of construction: Discussion outlook

-\emph{Discussion \& outlook}.~Here we unfold a general principle of constructing NH insulating and nodal topological phases in any dimension that are always devoid of NH skin effects.
-In the topological regime, they showcase the BBC in terms of either the right or left zero-energy eigenmodes, when all the eigenvalues of the NH operators are purely real.
-The systems become trivial when these eigenvalues are complex.
+~ Here we unfold a general principle of constructing NH insulating and nodal topological phases in any dimension, belonging to any Altland-Zirnbauer symmetry class and featuring either first-order or higher-order topology, that is always devoid of the NH skin effects.
+In the topological regime, they showcase the BBC in terms of either the right or left zero-energy eigenmodes, when all the eigenvalues of the NH operators are purely real, irrespective of the boundary condition.
+The systems become trivial when these eigenvalues are purely real and imaginary in periodic systems or complex when we implement open boundary conditions.
 See Figs.~\ref{Fig:NHSSH}-\ref{Fig:NHTSM}.
-In order to numerically ensure the bi-orthonormality condition $\langle \Psi^L_i \vert \Psi^R_j \rangle = \delta_{ij}$ between the real space left ($L$) and right ($R$) eigenmodes of $H_{\rm NH}(\vec{k})$ with eigenvalues $E_i$ and $E_j$, respectively, we sometime have to add an extremely small amount of random charge disorder ($\sim 10^{-4}-10^{-6}$).
-Our construction can be immediately generalized for NH crystalline topological phases, as in the Hermitian limit their universal Bloch Hamiltonian takes the form of $H_{\rm Her}(\vec{k})$, however, involving longer-range hopping processes (beyond NN), allowed crystal symmetries~\cite{LiangFuCrystalline2011, Slager2012, Shiozaki2014}.
-In the future, it will be worthwhile extending this construction for NH topological superconductors.
+In the future, it will be interesting to search for a possible generalization of this construction, yielding NH skin effect free topological models that generically display \emph{complex} eigenspectrum with periodic boundary conditions.
+We also note that non-reciprocity has been identified as the crucial ingredient for NH skin effects~\cite{Torres2020, Ghatak2019, Bergholtz2021, Esaki2011, Liang2013, Yao2018Aug, Yao2018Sep, Gong2018, Kawabata2018, Shen2018, Kunst2018, JinSon2019, Kawabata2019, Zhou2019, Yokomizo2019, kawabata2019b, Lee2019, Okuma2020, Scheibner2020, Xiao2020, Zhang2020Sep, Borgnia2020, Wu2020, Altland2021, Sun2021, Zhu2021, Manna2023, KoziiFuNH2024}.
+However, the model NH operators we proposed in this work, despite manifesting non-reciprocity in the hopping term, do not display any NH skin effect.
+Also, our construction for such a model in one dimension is identical to one of the proposals from a latter work for a parity and time-reversal symmetric NH model~\cite{HalderThomaleBasu2024}.
+In order to numerically ensure the bi-orthonormality condition $\langle \Psi^L_i \vert \Psi^R_j \rangle = \delta_{ij}$ between the real space left ($L$) and right ($R$) eigenmodes of $H_{\rm NH}(\vec{k}, \alpha)$ with eigenvalues $E_i$ and $E_j$, respectively, we sometimes have to add an extremely small amount of random charge disorder ($\sim (10^{-4}-10^{-6})t$).
+This is a typical limitation of numerical packages (such as ones based on LAPACK), used to diagonalize NH operators.
+When eigenvalues are sufficiently close and thus nearly degenerate, the bi-orthonormality condition is not necessarily satisfied and in order to restore it we need to add a small disorder that lifts such a putative degeneracy.
+Our construction can be immediately generalized for NH crystalline topological phases, as in the Hermitian limit their universal Bloch Hamiltonian takes the form of $H_{\rm Her}(\vec{k})$.
+However, they involve longer-range hopping processes (beyond NN), allowed by crystal symmetries~\cite{LiangFuCrystalline2011, Slager2012, Shiozaki2014}.
+In the future, it will be worthwhile extending this construction for NH topological superconductors (TSCs).
+In Hermitian Dirac systems (insulating or gapless), TSCs can often be realized from local or on-site or momentum-independent pairing upon doping them, which produces a Fermi surface conducive for pairing at weak coupling~\cite{Qi2011, FuBerg2010, FuNematicSc2014, VenderbosKoziiFu2016, RoyAlaviradSau2017, Roy2020, RoyJuricic2021, DasMannaRoy2023}.
+In the future, we intend to extend the realm of such local TSCs in our proposed NH skin effect-free models.
+Furthermore, computing the topological invariant of each NH model is left for a future investigation.
+Nonetheless, such a computation for the NH Chern model in $d=2$ is explicitly shown in Appendix~\ref{SMsec:invariant}, where we also relate our NH topological models to their Hermitian counterparts via a similarity transformation.
+However, such a mapping holds only in the parameter regime where all the eigenvalues are guaranteed to be real ($|\alpha|<1$).
+Hence, for $|\alpha|<1$ when we find zero-energy localized topological modes in NH models, they share the same topology as their parent Hermitian systems.
 The quantum critical points separating NH topological and trivial insulators are described by NH Dirac or Weyl fermions.
-Stability of such NH critical points against electronic interactions~\cite{JuricicRoy2023NH, MurshedRoy2023NH} and disorder is still in its infancy.
+Understanding of the stability of such NH critical points against electronic interactions~\cite{JuricicRoy2023NH, MurshedRoy2023NH} and disorder is still in its infancy.